lab4d-org/lab4d/docs/source/tutorials/arbitrary_video.rst

 This will download and unzip the preprocessed data to `database/processed/$type-of-processed-data/Full-Resolution/car-turnaround-2-0000/`.

-To use customized videos, see the `preprocessing tutorial </lab4d/tutorials/preprocessing.html>`_.
+To use custom videos, see the `preprocessing tutorial </lab4d/tutorials/preprocessing.html>`_.

 .. note::